Our Old, Old House

 Nothing a lot of paint couldn’t fix.

 Most of the fix-ups in the house were just sweat equity.
-No major changes, no walls taken down, just tons of paint.
+No major changes, no walls taken down, just tons and tons of paint.

 This was Paint Cabinet Central.
 I think it took 7 coats of paint.
 All done by moi.
 My hands still remember.